-2015 is the Summer of the Superhero. - Summer Reading Club is for all library users.
-We will have Story Time, Toddler Time, The Science of Superheros, Guest Story Tellers, Book Discussion Group, take home activities, and reading incentives for school-aged guests.
+Summer reading club is for all library users.
+We will have Story Time, Toddler Time, STEAM building, guest story tellers, take home activities, and reading incentives for school aged guests.
 Teens and Adults have separate programs and incentives.
-Become a "Guardian of the Library" and earn a membership sign for your yard by reading this summer!
+Information and full event schedules will be available after May 15th.

 PROGRAMS are hosted every Wed.
 They will be held at the Salvation Army.
 The programs last one hour with guest librarians or special events & door prizes each week.
 See program listing for details.
 Pre-schoolers should be accompanied by school aged friends or family.
 Others may be left.
 Adults must be accompanied by children.